SashaPatsel/coding-drills/express/rate-a-restaurant/README.md

 - Render two different HTML pages at two different routes
 - Create three API routes

-Make sure that these routes behave as you expect them to.
+- Make sure that these routes behave as you expect them to.
 You can provide these routes with dummy data in order to test them.

-5.
+5. Finally, navigate to app.js and follow the instructions there.
+You will be asked to:
+- Render components based on our query to our database.
+- Allow the use to update the rating of a restaurant.
+- Allow the use to add new restaurants.

+6. You're all done!!!

+Note: You do not need to touch any of the HTML files, style.css or stars.js